 Construction insurance protects you, the business owner.
 In exchange for the premium you pay for coverage, your insurance provider will pay for certain lawsuits or events that would otherwise leave your business in a financial bind.

 General liability insurance.
 This policy covers third-party property damage and bodily injuries.
 For contractors, it also includes liability protection in case the services you provide or products you produce harm someone.

 Commercial property insurance.
 This policy pays to replace damaged or stolen business property, such as your tools and equipment.
 It also covers the building where they are kept, if you own it.

 Inland marine insurance / contractor's tools and equipment.
 This policy is a type of commercial property coverage that covers your tools while they're in transit or at a job site.
-It also protects mobile equipment, like forklifts or bulldozers.
+It also protects mobile equipment, like forklifts and bulldozers.

 Workers' compensation insurance.
 This policy cover costs related to work illnesses or injuries.
 Most states require businesses with employees to purchase workers' comp, especially in high-risk industries like construction.

 You can learn more about other types of construction insurance on our construction and contractors insurance main page.